The Ultimate Guide to Headless CMS

 • Headless CMS: The developer is happy, but the editor is unhappy

-With the rise of the first-gen headless CMS, the tables have turned.
+With the rise of the first gen headless CMS, the tables have turned.
 Here the front-end is separated from the CMS, allowing the developer to work with his preferred tools and frameworks.
-The editor, however, must now toil with form-based content, with limited possibilities for visual page editing, previews, and URL management.
+The editor, however, must now toil with form based content, with limited possibilities for visual page editing, previews, and URL management.

-Traditional Headless CMS Architecture
+Traditional and Headless CMS Architecture

 Not All Headless CMSs Are Alike!

 Headless CMS is not a strictly homogenous category.
-Some are “first-gen” or “cloud native,” meaning they are only available as cloud services and not software.
+Some are “first gen” or “cloud native,” meaning they are only available as cloud services and not software.
 The “Headless as a Service” approach simplifies scaling, monitoring, backups, and more—but sacrifices flexibility and control.

-Other headless content management systems can be dubbed as “next-gen” or “hybrid,” but what are these?
+Other headless content management systems can be dubbed as “next gen” or “hybrid,” but what are these?

 Next Generation Headless CMS—Composable CMS

 As mentioned, a “pure” headless CMS is more or less a database with an API and an authoring interface.
-With the API you can deliver your content or snippets to different clients—like digital signage, wristbands, smart watches, AR glasses, or as a part of third-party websites.
-A first generation headless CMS will most likely offer you minimal help to build complete websites, as the tie between content and presentation is cut completely.
+With the API you can deliver your content or snippets to different clients, like voice assistants, wristbands, smart watches, AR glasses, or as a part of third party websites.

-To combat the multi-system approach, the next-gen headless CMS enters the fray.
-A next-gen headless CMS can structure content and compose websites—in one system.
+To combat the multi system approach, the next gen headless CMS enters the fray.
+A next gen headless CMS can structure content and compose websites—in one system.

 All the lightweight headless features are there, but with the added (and optional!) functionality of visual page editing, previewing, hierarchical tree structuring, URL and SEO management, page templates, detailed permissions, back-end integrations, and API customization.

 Such a CMS is also called a composable CMS, as it allows you to orchestrate or direct your APIs and digital experiences from the CMS itself.
-Here the developers are happy with the separated front-end, and the editors are happy with a user-friendly and visually oriented editorial environment, which can also handle integrations and APIs.
+Here the developers are happy with the separated front-end, and the editors are happy with a user friendly and visually oriented editorial environment, which can also handle integrations and APIs.

 Composable CMS Architecture